-In relative terms, significant above average departures (Fig 3b) are evident in most southern and Greater Darfur, as well as in the Eastern over Kassala, southern Red Sea, parts of Khartoum and Gezira.
+In relative terms, significant above average departures (Fig 3b) are evident in most southern and Greater Darfur , as well as in the Eastern over Kassala, southern Red Sea, parts of Khartoum and Gezira .

-Below average cumulative rainfall is seen in the Upper Bahr-ElGhazal, lower of South Darfur, border of west and South Kordofan and in the Eastern over lower Gedarif, Sennar and Blue Nile.
+Below average cumulative rainfall is seen in Greater Bahr-ElGhazal, lower of South Darfur, border of west and South Kordofan and in the South of Gedarif , Sennar and upper of (white and Blue) Nile.